 To create our homes, we use Structural Insulated Panels (SIPs) for the ideal thermal envelope.
-We use SIPs because they provide high R values and one of the most energy efficient homes on the market today.
-In addition to our high R value SIPs, we also provide high performing windows and doors in our packages.
-Low performing windows and doors can cost you thousands more in energy bills and who wants that?
+We use SIPs because they provide high R values and one of the most energy-efficient homes on the market today.
+Besides our high R-value SIPs, we also provide high-performing windows and doors in our packages.
+Low-performing windows and doors can cost you thousands more in energy bills and who wants that?

-This timber frame home is wrapped and insulated with Structural Insulated Panels (SIPs).
+This timber frame home insulated with Structural Insulated Panels (SIPs).

-Because SIPs and high quality windows and doors provide an extremely airtight structure, it is important to take two additional steps to create a healthy, happy and high-performance home.
+Because SIPs and high-quality windows and doors provide an airtight structure, it is important to take two additional steps to create a healthy, happy, and high-performance home.
 One, install a vented roof, and, two, integrate an air exchange system into your home to bring in fresh, quality air.

-You may be wondering, what exactly is a vented roof system?
+You may wonder, what exactly is a vented roof system?
 A vented roof is an air space (cavity) between the structural roof (SIPs) and the roofing material (shingles).
-Air flow is essential for any roof system to “breath” so that moisture doesn’t get trapped underneath your shingles, which could cause mold and/or deterioration of materials.
-Moisture is the result of condensation when heat escapes the thermal envelope and encounters cold, moist air.
+Airflow is essential for any roof system to “breath.”
+This prevents moisture from getting trapped underneath your shingles.
+Not properly venting a roof could cause mold and/or deterioration of materials.
+Moisture results from condensation when heat escapes the thermal envelope and encounters cold, moist air.
 (Even the highest performing thermal envelopes experience some thermal exchange/heat loss).

 An example of the vented roof with the 1X3 strapping.

 A vented roof will also prolong the life of your roof.
-At Davis Timber Frame, we design all of our timber frame and SIPs homes with a vented roof consisting of 1X3 strapping applied to the roof panels 16″ on center in alignment with the roof slope, with a layer of 7/16″ OSB roof sheathing applied to the top of the strapping.
-This venting system must be accompanied with an eave vent and roof ridge vent to allow air flow through the cavity.
+At Davis Frame, we design all of our timber frame and SIPs homes with a vented roof comprising 1X3 strapping.
+1×3 is applied to the roof panels 16″ on center in alignment with the roof slope.
+A layer of 7/16″ OSB roof sheathing applied to the top of the strapping.
+An eave vent and roof ridge vent must accompany this venting system to allow airflow through the cavity.

-What kind of benefits can you expect from a vented roof system?
-The possibility of ice damming, which can cause roof leaks and shingle lifting will be dramatically reduced.
-Water leakage through the panel, which can cause interior ceiling water stains and mold, is prevented, providing a healthy home for your family.
+What benefits can you expect from a vented roof system?
+The possibility of ice damming, which can cause roof leaks and shingle lifting is reduced.
+It prevents water leakage through the panel which can cause interior ceiling water stains and mold, providing a healthy home for your family.
 If you are building in an area that receives cold weather and a lot of snow, a vented roof is a must!
-Also, increased performance of the roof reduces the heating and cooling needs, which means cost savings for you.
+Also, the increased performance of the roof reduces the heating and cooling needs, which means cost savings for you.

-Now that you understand the benefits of a vented roof, you may be wondering, “What is an air exchange system and do I really need one?”
-To ensure a healthy living environment an air exchange system is a must.
-This is important because SIPs provides an extremely airtight structure and fresh air won’t circulate in due to the tightness of the structure; stale air is unhealthy air!
-An air exchanger introduces fresh, conditioned air to your living space, and can usually be incorporated as an add-on to your new HVAC system, or, can be installed as a stand-alone device.
+Now you understand the benefits of a vented roof, you may wonder, “What is an air exchange system, and do I really need one?”
+To ensure a healthy living environment, an air exchange system is a must.
+This is important because SIPs provide an airtight structure and fresh air won’t circulate in because of the tightness of the structure; stale air is unhealthy air!
+An air exchanger introduces fresh, conditioned air to your living space.
+An air exchange system is added to your new HVAC system.
+Or, it’s installed as a stand-alone device.
 For ideas on ventilation and air exchange systems that would be most appropriate for your home and location, consult with your local HVAC professional.